tymyrddin/purple/source/docs/ctfs/ot-ics/concepts.md

   is show what the attack actually causes.
 A challenge that discards this advantage is wasting its environment.

-## What translates well from the attack surface
+## Translating from the attack surface

 The technique categories in the attack surface reference map unevenly to the simulators.
 The table below shows which categories have direct simulator backing and where the coverage comes from.